ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/compare-performance.md

 ## Modify the test workflow and compare results

-Start by updating the `container` image you are using in the test workflow file.
-Two different PyTorch docker images for Arm Neoverse are available on [DockerHub](https://hub.docker.com/r/armswdev/pytorch-arm-neoverse).
+Two different PyTorch docker images for Arm Neoverse CPUs are available on [DockerHub](https://hub.docker.com/r/armswdev/pytorch-arm-neoverse).
 Up until this point, you used the `r24.07-torch-2.3.0-openblas` container image in your workflows.
 You will now update `test_model.yml` to use the `r24.07-torch-2.3.0-onednn-acl` container image instead.

 Open and edit `.github/workflows/test_model.yml` in your browser.
 Update the `container.image` parameter to `armswdev/pytorch-arm-neoverse:r24.07-torch-2.3.0-onednn-acl` and save the file: